 A Resident Evil 4 remake seems increasingly likely, but what exactly do we know about Capcom’s plans?
-Here’s everything we’ve gleamed from the evidence so far.
+Here’s everything we’ve gleaned from the evidence so far.

-When played on modern systems Resident Evil 4 holds up rather well.
-The argument that a remake is unnecessary and that Capcom should instead turn their attention to Code Veronica or Dino Crisis carries some weight.
-But if Resident Evil 4 is so popular and such a money printer for Capcom, why wouldn’t they remake it?
+When played on modern systems Resident Evil 4 holds up rather well, and the argument that a remake is unnecessary and that Capcom should instead turn their attention to Code Veronica or Dino Crisis carries some weight.
+But if Resident Evil 4 is so popular and commercially successful for the publisher, why wouldn’t they remake it?

 It seems likely.
 Remaking Resident Evil 4 will give Capcom license to continue releasing the game on systems for years to come.
 If the success of the original is anything to go by, that’s exactly what they plan on doing.

 Now that the Resident Evil 2 and 3 remakes are in the rear mirror, Capcom’s remake team will be onto a new project.
 The remakes of the first three RE games (despite some quibbles regarding Resident Evil 3) were largely successful, critically and commercially.
 Therefore, there’s likely to be some fiscally minded folks at Capcom rubbing their hands with glee at the prospect of remaking Resident Evil 4.

 The most recent entry, Resident Evil Village, was a love letter to Resident Evil 4 in many ways.
 It borrowed from 4 just as heavily as it did from 7.
 So it’s clear that the game is still in Capcom’s collective mind – and many of those who rushed out to purchase Village as well.

 Resident Evil Village also upped the ante over its predecessor where the action was concerned, yet it did so without losing its identity as a horror game.
 This was a tightrope that Resident Evil 4 also walked successfully before RE 5 and 6 descended into all-out action.